NeeEoo/Kade-Mod-Tool/ModCharts.md

 Creates a sprite out of the specified image, returns the id you gave it.

-*Note: Sprite Path is normally the FILE NAME so if you have a file name of Image it'll go to assets/data/songName/Image.png so don't include the extension*
+*Note: Sprite Path is normally the FILE NAME so if your file is named `Image` it'll go to assets/data/songName/Image.png so don't include the extension*

 ### Hud/Camera

 ##### setHudPosition(int x, int y)

-Set's the game hud's position in space.
+Sets the game hud's position in space.

 ##### getHudX()